vidyar/docs-1/README.md

 Overview
 --------
+Shippable is a docker based continuous integration and deployment platform.
+This repository contains the documentation, which is open source to allow anyone to make quick changes if needed.

-The source for Shippable documentation is here under ``sources/`` in the form of .rst files.
+The source is under ``sources/`` in the form of .rst files.
 These files use [reStructuredText](http://docutils.sourceforge.net/rst.html) formatting with [Sphinx](http://sphinx-doc.org/) extensions for